jasper-hyj/financial-data-filtering-app/README.md

 annual income statements for AAPL (Apple) and allow users to filter and analyze key metrics.

 ## Live Deployed: https://financial-data-filtering-app.onrender.com/
+- It may required some time for the live version to load, reload the webpage if it's not loading.

 ## Prerequisites